Initiatives skill up workers in SMEs and manufacturing sector

-The dashboard automatically updates the data used by Fire Armour, a fire fighting equipment company, such as sales performances and inventory.
+The dashboard automatically updates the data used by Fire Armour, a fire fighting equipment company, such as sales performance and inventory.
 The same data would require five days to collate if processed manually.

 "Youngsters nowadays don't want to do boring jobs, they don't like static job scopes.
 If you don't upskill your workforce and give them a reason to gain new skills, they will leave," said Mr Tan, who is the transformation lead at Fire Armour, which employs about 40 people.